yeuchi/ModularPractices/README.md

 }
 ````

-For older API, multiple apks are merged into one at install-time. \
+For Android API 19 or older, multiple apks are merged into one at install-time. \
 <img width="400" src="https://user-images.githubusercontent.com/1282659/102719819-e2695600-42b5-11eb-9de1-f810d5f3157a.png">

 ### Android Library (aar)